Bank of America executives with Sally Benson at announcement

 In this newsletter, we would like to share with you the latest GCEP news, including:

-Discoveries from an abandoned mineral mine near campus that provide scientists with new clues about CO2 sequestration;
+- Discoveries from an abandoned mineral mine near campus that provides scientists with new clues about CO2 sequestration;

 We would also like to highlight our 2013 GCEP Research Symposium, which had a fantastic group of speakers, including these keynote speakers: